 The scheduler maintenance utility does not require a WhereScape license key.
-The WhereScape RED software can be installed onto a PC, and this utility utilized without having to use the WhereScape Setup Administrator utility.
+The WhereScape RED software can be installed onto a PC, and use this utility without having to use the WhereScape Setup Administrator utility.

 SQL to return Scheduler Status

 This SQL returns the scheduler status: